Dmitry-Allread-Return/Dmitry-Allread-Return/README.md

 ## :relaxed:  I'm extremely glad to see you here!
 #### Everything About Me (or almost)
 ###### :metal: My name is Dmitry and I'm 19.
 I study in a college in the second course.
-I've been doing web-programming for 1 year at the moment.
+I've been doing web-programming for 1 year and a half at the moment.
 I was doing different projects for practice.
 For instance: Authorization and Registration using sessions, created Restfull api, created to-do lists, personal blog and many others.
 The most things above it is very easy ones, that's why I didn't publish everything to my github. :see_no_evil:
 My favorite stack for work: php-Laravel 8 :heart: